WatDuhHekBro/cc-voice-mod/README.md

 # Voice Mod
 This mod is an attempt to revive the voice acting mod (the code part at least).
 It has a different structure and setup compared to the voice acting mod, notably on the usage of langUids to locate messages (you can't add voices to messages without langUids) and the emphasis of allowing others to add their own content packs.

+This page will give you an overview on the design goals of the mod and what has changed from CCVA.
+This will NOT serve as **documentation on how to use this mod**, which can be found [here](https://github.com/WatDuhHekBro/voice-mod/blob/master/Documentation.md).

 # Major Changes from [CCVoiceActing](https://github.com/CCDirectLink/CCVoiceacting)
 - **Structural:** Instead of loading a file table that defines where to split each track and which langUids to apply each segment to, sound files are loaded automatically upon playing a new message with a langUid.
 	- The downside to this is that the user has to manually split lines using a tool like [Audacity](https://www.audacityteam.org/).
 	- The upside to this is that the user doesn't have to manually add in entries in some definitions file.
-- **Implementation:** The plan is to have one centralized location and allow for content packs to be installed in addition.
+- **Implementation:** The goal is to have one centralized location and allow for content packs to be installed in addition.
 There are 2 ways to add voices:
 	- The first and most simple is to add voices to the centralized `voice/` directory.
-This is useful in case there's a centralized pack.
+This is useful in case there's a standardized pack agreed on by the community.
+This is likely what the `sounds/` folder in CCVA would've been.
 	- The second is to add voice packs to the `packs/` directory.
 The structure of each pack is the same as the `voice/` directory, as including `voice/` itself would be redundant.
 Its purpose is to allow for many people to add their own voice packs without the user having to worry about merging conflicts.
 		- For example, let's say that there is a community voice acting pack that you're using, installed in the `voice/` directory.
-But say that someone else created voices for Lea that you like better than the one in the community pack.
+But say that someone else created voices for a character that you like better than the one in the community pack.
 You would install this secondary voice pack in `packs/` and could have the voice in `packs/` overwrite the community pack without having to replace files.
 		- This is also where you'd place voice packs for other mods if there are any.
 - To avoid having to copy paste certain lines that are commonly used, a `common.json` table will be used to either select a common sound and apply it to or silence the selected lines.